 Many doctors routinely ignore side effects of statins, let alone report them*.
 Even doctors receptive to feedback are often too busy to take the time to report side effects.
 Failure to abide by “standards of practice” for cardiac disease means that millions of people get statins because doctors are under pressure to push statins to larger and larger numbers of people, when lifestyle changes would be a risk free and superior treatment

 In my view, a doctor recommending a statin who has not read and carefully considered this book (including looking hard at the sorry state of the research whatever the time it takes) is engaging in medical malpractice concurrent with an unacceptable intellectual and ethical laziness.

 There is a surely a justification for some people (very few) to take a statin.
 But it is now a multi-billion dollar business with surely many billions of additional dollars spent dealing with the side effects and tests required when taking statins.

-* My personal experience with Metronidazole makes me skeptical that side effects are regularly reported.
+* My personal experience with Metronidazole makes me skeptical that side effects are regularly reported, indeed less than 0.3% of all adverse drug events and 1-13% of serious events are reported to the Food and Drug Administration (FDA)..
 I would say it is far more likely for most side effects to go unreported, with only severe side effects to be reported.
 In my case, the side effects were severe, and not reported—the doctor never called me back, all I got was a nurse ignorant of the risks and I suffered further damaged as a result of a two-day delay just to hear from the nurse.
 That idea that hyper overloaded doctors would have the time to report mild or even moderate side effects with statins is laughable, particularly in the context of the dogmatic idea that statins are very safe.

 Summarizing my take-aways from this book.